-- The school is committed to an holistic approach to education and encourages strong relationships with families - We recognise that that the school RSE curriculum informs and supports teaching at home by parents and carers - We will inform families of content to be taught and support parents/carers in having access to materials - Further sources of information and signposting can be offered for follow up at home - Please contact the school if help/ advice should be needed.
-The school can signpost to local organisations OneLife Suffolk, Suffolk Wellbeing hub, NSPCC, Schools Nursing Team
+- The school is committed to an holistic approach to education and encourages strong relationships with families - We recognise that that the school RSE curriculum informs and supports teaching at home by parents and carers

-• Right to withdraw (reconfirming that relationships and health education is statutory but parents have the right to withdraw their child from sex education which is not part of the National Curriculum)
+- We will inform families of content to be taught and support parents/carers in having access to materials - We will discuss any inappropriate behaviour with families, including unwitting use of language - Further sources of information and signposting can be offered for follow up at home - Please contact the school if help/ advice should be needed.
+The school can signpost to local organisations OneLife Suffolk, Suffolk Wellbeing hub, NSPCC, Schools Nursing Team - Right to withdraw (reconfirming that relationships and health education is statutory but parents have the right to withdraw their child from sex education which is not part of the National Curriculum)

-The school will consult with families, staff and governors as part of the review process for this policy.
+The school will consult with families, staff and governors as part of the review process for this policy every four years.